vanberge/gce-migrator/README.md

 ```
 ./gce-migrate.sh sourceproject1 destproject1 default single myvm1
    - This will migrate the VM "myvm1" from sourceproject1 to destproject1 using the default VPC network

+./gce-migrate.sh sourceproject1 destproject1 static single myvm1
+   - This will migrate the VM "myvm1" from sourceproject1 to destproject1, keeping myvm1's private IP address
+   - This requires the VM's VPC network/subnet to be shared with the destination project

 ./gce-migrate.sh sourceproject1 destproject1 default list /path/to/myvmlist.txt
    - This will migrate all VMs listed in /path/to/myvmlist.txt from sourceproject1 to destproject1 and connec them to the default VPC network.